 The success of Scrum depends on how successfully we complete the Sprint goals.
 It requires that we inspect our Sprint artifacts and ensure that anything which can impact the Sprint goals is addressed.
 While anybody can do the inspection, usually Scrum Master, Product Owner, or a senior member of the Scrum team performs the inspection.

-Inspections can be done by using Scrum board – E.g., A story which was estimated to be done in 2 days is taking more time.
+Inspections can be done by using Scrum board - E.g., A story that was estimated to be done in 2 days is taking more time.
 Inspection can also be done by product owners to ensure that the stories are delivered as per his/her expectations/requirements.
 A senior member of the team can review the code to ensure that the developed product is robust.

 How often should we do the Inspection?
 Frequent enough to ensure that any issue is caught quickly, but also ensure that it doesn't hamper day to day productivity of team members.